kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 This is because I have first-hand experience navigating the system, as I often accompany my mother to her consultations and appointments, acting as a translator due to her poor English.

-And through these trips, me and my mother have been met with many points of friction and inefficiencies in the system.
+And through these trips, me and my mother have been met with many points of friction and inefficiencies within the system.

 ## Slide 2 - Outline Issues met
 {**Outline Issues Met**}